HydrogenRocket/Google-AI-Mode-API/README.md

-# Google AI Mode Proxy
+# Google AI Mode To OpenAI

 An OpenAI-compatible API server that routes requests through Google's AI Mode search (`/async/folif`).
 Lets you point any OpenAI-compatible client (AnythingLLM, Open WebUI, etc.) at it and get responses from Google's AI.